jdnking1/stock-ex/README.md

 # KSE (King Stock Exchange)

-KSE is a stock exchange simulator written in C++ designed for educational purposes.
+KSE is a stock exchange simulator written in C++ for educational purposes.
 It supports core trading functionalities such as adding, canceling, and modifying limit orders using a FIFO matching algorithm.
 The system processes client orders over TCP and provides real-time market data via UDP multicast.

 ## Features